TheSharks/JagTag-JS/README.md

 # JagTag-JS

-This is a JavaScript port of the [JagTag text parsing language](https://github.com/jagrosh/JagTag), originally written in Java by [@jagrosh](https://github.com/jagrosh).
+A JavaScript port of the [JagTag text parsing language](https://github.com/jagrosh/JagTag), originally written in Java by [@jagrosh](https://github.com/jagrosh).

+This document is a mere README; most of the relevant information can be found in the [documentation](https://thesharks.github.io/JagTag-JS).

 ## What is JagTag?